Techtonica/curriculum/vs-code/vscode.md

 ### VSCode Tips

 - **Auto Indent** - VS Code package to format your JavaScript / TypeScript / CSS using [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+Or Select the text you want to automatically indent.
+Click Format Selection in Edit, Advanced, or press **CTRL+K, CTRL+F**.

 - **Indent multiple lines** - Just highlight the lines you want, then press tab to indent the entire code block, or **shift+tab** to un-indent the entire code block.